-The client’s brief is for a lush, voluptuous garden that will provide copious cutting material for indoors, both flowers and foliage.
-Her upbringing in the high country has fostered her love of plants such as Maples, Rhododendrons, Hydrangeas, Roses, Peonies, bulbs and wildflowers.
-She wants structural hedging, formality mingling with riotous overgrowth, and a productive yet beautiful vegetable garden.
-She has a stockpile of rustic garden ephemera to incorporate into her new garden.
+The clients’ brief is for a lush, voluptuous garden that will provide copious cutting material for indoors, both flowers and foliage.
+They want structural hedging, formality mingling with riotous overgrowth, and a productive yet beautiful vegetable garden.

-The design process itself began with identifying the axes for paths so that views were maximised and garden “rooms” created.
-Major axes are supported by minor ones, and the resultant traffic flow is logical and practical, enabling the entire garden to be accessed.
-The garden will reveal itself gradually; a drawback of very flat sites is that, unless visual barriers are introduced, the garden is in full view all at once.
+The design process began with identifying the axes for paths so that views were maximised and garden rooms created.
 Permeable surfaces will be used for water absorption into the subsoil while maintaining dry footing.
-The auditory aspect of “crunching” through gravel is an added bonus.

-A 15m long rustic timber arbour is the centrepiece of the garden and will be clothed in perfumed Wisteria, roses and seasonal climbers such as sweet peas.
-It will created shade and protected spaces for tender perennials, seating and is orientated to direct the view out to the paddocks and grazing horses.
+A 15m long rustic timber arbour will be the centrepiece of the garden, clothed in perfumed Wisteria, roses and seasonal climbers such as sweet peas.
+It will create shade and protected spaces for tender perennials, and seating, and is orientated to direct the view out to the paddocks and grazing horses.

-A large area is given over to multiple raised vegetable beds and will be sheltered to the north by a row of Columnar Crabapples and berry trellis.
-A small orchard to the west takes full advantage of the sunny aspect and will contribute to the windbreaks when established.
-On the other side of the vegetable beds, a chook yard and compost bins complete the productive areas.
+There will be multiple raised vegetable beds plus a small orchard to the west; both take full advantage of the sunny aspect and will contribute to the windbreaks when established.
+On the other side of the vegetable beds, within easy access, will be a chook yard and compost bins.

-The gardens immediately around the house are to be devoted to informal hedges, expanses of the deliciously scented Rosa “Red Intuition” and R. “Pink Intuition” and dense plantings of hardy, insect-attracting perennials and grasses.
-Select deciduous trees will help “anchor” the house into its site.
-A low stone wall running along the front of the house similarly beds the house into its surrounds.
+The gardens immediately around the house will be devoted to informal hedges and dense plantings of hardy, insect-attracting perennials and grasses.
+Deciduous trees and a low stone wall running along the front of the house will visually anchor the house into its surrounds.

 This project is a long-term prospect and will unfold in stages.
 To have a client who is so passionate about her garden and who understands how practicality can dovetail with beauty is a gift to me.